 Hash List Importer

-If the standard import-option is chosen then the import-file must have four fields without a header row -
+If the standard import-option is chosen, the import-file must have Windows carriage-return line-feed (

 - Logical Size